 Have the author transfer the repository to

 Go to the repository settings in the “pyOpenSci” GitHub organization and give the author “Admin” access to the repository.

-Change any needed links, such those for CI badges
+Change any needed links, such as those for CI badges.

 Add pyOpenSci badge: